LegallyNotBlonde/credit-risk-classification/README.md

 1. **Oversample Risky Loans:** Increase the number of risky loan samples to balance the dataset.
 2. **Adjust Class Weights:** Penalize misclassification of risky loans more heavily.
 3. **Precision-Recall Tradeoff:** Focus on improving precision and recall for Class 1 (risky loans), as missing high-risk cases is costlier for the bank.
+4. **Ongoing Monitoring:** Regularly validate the model with real-world loan data to ensure its performance remains robust over time.

 ___